In 'Permanent Record,' Edward Snowden Says 'Exile Is An Endless Layover'

 "Deep in a tunnel under a pineapple field — a subterranean Pearl Harbor-era former airplane factory — I sat at a terminal from which I had practically unlimited access to the communications of nearly every man, woman and child on earth who'd ever dialed a phone or touched a computer."

 This comprehensive NSA surveillance was a direct outgrowth of the al-Qaida attacks.
-The intelligence community failed to see them coming, and was intent on gobbling up as much raw data as it could to prevent any future attack.
+The intelligence community failed to see them coming and was intent on gobbling up as much raw data as it could to prevent any future attack.

 For Snowden, this mass collection of the data on U.S. citizens was a gross violation of privacy.
 He surreptitiously copied evidence of the programs, fled to Hong Kong in May 2013 and shared it with several journalists.